zoeskan/MCB185/unit6-sequences.md

 ### test_dogma.py ###

-In order to test the functions in our libary, we need a program that imports the library and calls its functions.
+In order to test the functions in our library, we need a program that imports the library and calls its functions.
 Create a file called `test_dogma.py` or `test_name.py` depending on the name of your library.

 ```
 1   import dogma
 2
 3   print(dogma.transcribe('ACGT'))
 4   print(dogma.revcomp('AAAACGT'))
 ```

 Most software engineers create "unit tests" and "integration tests" that call